Essex

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary There was a failure to disseminate trust policy and NPSA guidance, along with weak training systems.
+Concerns summary (AI summary) There was a failure to disseminate trust policy and NPSA guidance, along with weak training systems.
 Staff training currency was not checked, and knowledge of trained staff numbers for critical procedures was lacking.

 Maria Stubbings